wmbusmeters/wmbusmeters/README.md

 multiple meters as long as they all require the same radio mode C1 or T1.

+If you use amb8465 then you can listen to both C1 and T1 telegrams at the same time.

-However if you use amb8465 or rtlwmbus, then you can listen to both C1 and T1 telegrams at the same time.
+However if you use rtlwmbus, then you can listen to S1, C1 and T1 telegrams at the same time.

 # Usage examples